privacyguides/privacyguides.org/docs/blog/2022/06/09/hide-nothing.md

 > Privacy experts have long raised concerns about “anonymized” data collected by apps and sold to or shared with aggregators and marketing companies.
 While the information is typically stripped of obviously identifying fields, like a user's name or phone number, it can contain everything from age and gender to a device ID.
 It's possible for experts to de-anonymize some of this data and connect it to real people.

-While Burrill was without a doubt in violation of his works own code of conduct, he did decide on his own to be a priest.
+While Burrill was without a doubt in violation of his work's own code of conduct, he did decide on his own to be a priest.
 However, his personal life was not harming others and was just that, his personal life.
 While the question looms about who was tracking him to begin with and why, the fact it was so easy to do is alarming.

 What if Burrill wasn't a priest, but just happened to work for someone who held anti-homosexual views who used this data to out him, humiliate him, and fire him under false pretenses?
 This data, which should be private could (and likely did in the real-life circumstance) ruin his life.